anasm20/Python_Text_Analyzer_App/README.md

 # Text_Analyzer_App

-Hi and Welcome.
+# Hi and Welcome...

-Here some Picturs from the App:
+# Here are some Pictures from the App: